rustacean-station/rustacean-station.org/_episodes/interviews/2022-12-23-matt-butcher.md

 length: "52142916"
 #reddit: (leave blank on initial publish, amend with link and uncomment this line after Reddit thread has been posted)
 ---
-Allen Wyma talks with [Matt Butcher](https://twitter.com/technosophos), CEO of [Fermyon](https://www.fermyon.com/), who is working on [Fermyon Cloud](https://www.fermyon.com/cloud), a platform to effortlessly deploy and host your WebAssembly applications.
+Allen Wyma talks with [Matt Butcher](https://twitter.com/technosophos), CEO of [Fermyon](https://www.fermyon.com/), who is working on [Fermyon Cloud](https://www.fermyon.com/cloud), a platform to deploy and host WebAssembly applications.

 ## Contributing to Rustacean Station